Gunnar Swanson Design Office

 Graphic designers love to tell you that we’re all about strategy not about mere surfaces.
 Designers who are Modern Boys (like me, for instance) especially disdain the appellation “decorator” but it doesn’t require a PhD in rhetoric to figure out that most of what you say is how you say it.
 I’m happy to talk business and communication strategy all day but surface decoration isn’t something separate.
 I don’t think that graphic design is all about fashion but I suspect that fashion design isn’t, either.

 Joost Schmidt seemed confused with the graphic designer/fashion designer question when he designed this one for me.
 I’m going to need to do a lot of intervals on my stainless steel bicycle if I hope to pedal 88 mph and get back to ask him about it.
-(I printed the slightly less famous poster in the background with Craig Malmrose [website in new window.])
+(I printed the slightly less famous poster in the background with Craig Malmrose.)

 inordinate fondness for beetles

-The Cotton Country Century has been an ongoing project.
-I’ve done posters and tee shirts for five years and jerseys for the last three.
+The Cotton Country Century was a long-term project.
+I did posters and tee shirts for nine years and jerseys for four.
 The feature that has persisted through the years is the illustration of the boll weevil on a bicycle.
 The bike started out as an old wood engraving.
 I removed parts and moved other parts in Photoshop, drew the beetle, and combined the pieces.
 (I don’t think of myself as an illustrator but the Society of Illustrators included it in their annual show and book in 2008.)

 something other than bicycles

-It’s a bit like a Clarendon hung on the skeleton of Trade Gothic.
-(I did a bit of orthopedic surgery on the skeleton but a good forensics anthropologist with a former vampire/sniper FBI agent sidekick would identify it.)
-If you’re a lawyer from Mergenthaler Linotype or an heir of Jackson Burke, meet me out in the alley and we’ll duke it out; JB and Trade Gothic owed much to Morris Fuller Benton so maybe ATF Davidson will buy me a (low carb) beer when I win that fight.
+It’s a bit like a clarendon—s flesh hung on the skeleton of Trade Gothic.
+I did a bit of orthopedic surgery on the skeleton but a good forensics anthropologist with a former vampire/sniper FBI agent sidekick would identify it.
+(Wow, a really archaic television refernce.
+And who would have even thought that Bones would have gone on for over a dozen years?)
+If you’re a lawyer from Mergenthaler Linotype or an heir of Jackson Burke, meet me out in the alley and we’ll duke it out; JB and Trade Gothic owed much to Morris Fuller Benton so maybe ATF Davidson will buy me a beer when I win that fight.

 (2' x 3' announcement poster designed by Gunnar Swanson and printed by Gunnar Swanson and Craig Malmrose, Craig’s pantographic mill at work, and Craig hand finishing a letter shown above.
 Detail of poster—text set in Trade Gothic—below.)